qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 }
 ```

-The only restriction on user functions and definitions is that you cannot have dynamically allocated `%Qubit*`  arguments, they must still be constant `%Qubit*` id's.
-An adaptive profile program using this feature must
+The only restriction on user functions and definitions is that you cannot have
+dynamically allocated `%Qubit*`  arguments, they must still be constant `%Qubit*`
-have the a module flag set like the following: `!{i32 1, !"user_functions", i1 true}`.
+id's.
+An adaptive profile program using this feature must have a module flag
+set like the following: `!{i32 1, !"user_functions", i1 true}`.

 ### Bullet 11: Backwards branching

-Opting into this capability releases the restriction on backwards branching so that a more compact representation of
+Opting into this capability releases the restriction on backwards branching so
-of loops can be expressed in programs.
-Here is a program that implements a loop via a
+that a more compact representation of loops can be expressed in programs.
+Here
+is a program that implements a loop via a backwards branch that performs coinflips
-backwards branch that performs coinflips with a qubit and exits the program when the
+with a qubit and exits the program when the coin flip produces a 1.
+It is up to
-coin flip produces a 1.
-It is up to a back-end to enforce that a program using backwards branching does not cause non-termination.
+a backend to enforce that a program using backwards branching does not cause
+non-termination.

 ```llvm
 ...